saussies/strandedaussies/README.md

 # All about stranded Aussies

 Australian citizens and permanent residents are stranded all over the world unable to travel to Australia (henceforth referred to as "stranded Aussies").
 This is a living document (meaning it is being updated) and a work in progress about the situation.
-Please open an issue or contact xKbwwk@protonmail.com.
+Please open an issue or contact xKbwwk@protonmail.com if you have any feedback.

 <a id="org681acc5"></a>